-REMEMBER: A wheelchair needs to satisfy the rider-not just the maker.
-Before (and after) buying or making a chair, think carefully about the different features that will help it best meet the needs of the particular child and family.
+REMEMBER: A wheelchair needs to satisfy the rider.
+Before (and after) buying or making a chair, listen closely to who will use it and how and where it will be used, and think carefully about the features that will help it best meet the needs of the particular child and family.